danodus/mdsynth/README.txt

 0	1	0	Square (message only)
 1	0	0	Sawtooth (message only)
 1	1	0	Sine (message only)
-0	0	1	Frequency Modulation (implemented as phase modulation for simplicity)
+0	0	1	Phase Modulation

+In phase modulation mode, press the north button for Note ON (Note: button not debounced).

 Pitch
 -----